SandyRodger/launch_school_books/ruby_core_tools.md

  ### [Introduction](https://launchschool.com/books/core_ruby_tools/read/introduction)

-Some Ruby tools we'll cover or have covered:
+Some Ruby tools we've covered:

 - RubyGems
+- Rubocop
+- databases

+Some Ruby tools we'll look at in this book:

 - Rbenv / RVM
 - Bundler
-- Rubocop
-- databases
 - SQL
 - Rake
 - Rails

  It's a lot, but it's also what makes Ruby so handy.
-This book is about learning how to navigate through your coding environment and potentially debug problems.
+This book is about learning how to navigate through your coding environment and debug problems.
 These are not univeral coding concepts that require mastery.

  ## [Your Ruby Installation](https://launchschool.com/books/core_ruby_tools/read/your_ruby_installation)